 Which support channels to choose?
 It’s simple: channels your consumers would like to use.
 Don’t forget that your customers are important and they will be happy only if you provide support to them in the same way they want.

 To know their preferred channels, you can run customer surveys and get ideas from them.
 Certain customer support channels like phone, email, and social media are being used by most of the companies nowadays.

 2. The multi-channel customer experience should be seamless

 It means the whole customer support experience should be smooth.
 If it’s required to shift from one channel to another, then the system should be able to pick up the conversation threads without any obstacle.

-All details and conversation history should be documented properly so that the support agent don’t get confused and ask the customer to repeat his concern after the switching, for example from self-service to live chat or live chat to phone call.
+All details and conversation history should be documented properly so that the support agent doesn’t get confused and ask the customer to repeat his concern after the switching, for example from self-service to live chat or live chat to the phone call.